P-a-r-a-d-i-s-e/advanced-linux/README.md

-# SQL-Solutions
+# Advanced Linux

-### This repository contains solutions to SQL problems from:
+### This repository contains lab reports on the subject Advanced Linux.
+#### Topics of laboratory work:
 ---
+- ELF files
+- Reverse engineering
-- HackerRank
+- Loading the system
-- LeetCode
+- Character Device Driver
 ---
-#### The latest solutions are added to the end of the corresponding .sql files.
+#### A more detailed description can be found in the README of each lab work.